therealsphinx/support.balsamiq.com/content/installation/nothinghappens.md

 ## Use the Bundled Version of Mockups 3 for Desktop

-We offer a bundled version of Mockups 3 for Desktop for sys admins, but you can use it to.
+We offer a bundled version of Mockups 3 for Desktop for sys admins, but you can use it too!
 To download it, head over to our [download page](https://balsamiq.com/download) and scroll down to the bottom.
 You should see an **All Downloads** section there, with an **Other Windows Installers** section below that.

 Click on the link that says **"With Adobe Air bundled"**

 ![](https://media.balsamiq.com/img/support/installation/bundled-install-download.png)

 Your download should start automatically.
 Once finished, simply unzip the zip file to whatever folder you'd like Mockups 3 for Desktop to live in.
-Double click on the exe file to launch the application - no installation required!
+Double click on the .exe file to launch the application - no installation required!